 Coriander (cilantro) and cashew pesto makes a nice change from the traditional basil and pine nut pesto.

-This coriander pesto can be used to flavour soups (such as my carrot and coriander soup), as a dip, on bruschetta, in a stir fry, as a dressing for some beautiful roast vegetables, as a flavouring for meat, or on pasta.
+This coriander pesto can be used to flavor soups (such as my carrot and coriander soup), as a dip for fresh veggies, on bruschetta, in a stir fry, as a dressing for some beautiful roast vegetables, or tossed with your favorite pasta.

 Cashew and Coriander Pesto

-1/4 cup of olive oil
+- ¼ cup olive oil

-1. Place all the ingredients, except for the olive oil, in a food processor, and blitz until well combined.
+- Place all the ingredients, except for the olive oil, in a food processor, and blitz until well combined.

-3. Season with salt and pepper to taste.
+- Season with salt and pepper, to taste.